 Grate a whole apple with the large holes of a box grater and add it to the oats.

-Optionally, add lemon juice and maple syrup if you wish.
+Optionally, add lemon juice and maple syrup.

 Mix well with a spoon until the grated apple and oats are well combined, then top with chopped toasted almonds.

-The sweetness and freshness of the grated apple perfectly match the creamy texture of the oats soaked in almond milk.
-An easy breakfast packed with fresh flavor and crunch.
+The sweetness and freshness of the grated apple perfectly match the creamy texture of the oats soaked in almond milk—an easy breakfast packed with fresh flavor and crunch.

 Variations